itsmaclol/macscript/README.md

 `/bin/bash -c "$(curl -fsSL -k https://cdn.planks.ml/scripts/macscript.sh)"`

+Credits:

-Credits to azaz for the fix for APT on macOS and for the iPhone palera1n installation part
+Azaz for the fix for APT on macOS and for the iPhone palera1n installation part

+Jan for helping me with some bash code (because im an idiot and i forgor how to code at 9pm cz i hadn't eaten)